WeisongZhao/rl_positivity_sim/README.md

 The <b>single molecule localization</b> is actually the simplest situation, and We have already assumed that the estimator is unbiased, which means the model error will be limited to assess (but the model we established will never be unbiased).
 If coming to real deconvolution, I thought it will be incredible complicated. <br><br>

-The uncertainty assessment is actually an open question, and I thought that there exists no golden-standard/solution for all cases.<br><br>
+The uncertainty assessment is actually an <b>open question</b>, and I thought that there still exists no golden-standard/solution for all cases.<br><br>

 In a Bayesian framework, this problem could be addressed by accurately modeling the measurement noise, formulating an estimation problem, and computing the posterior distribution of the hidden image.
 However, this analytical approach is only tractable in simple cases.
 When the inverse problem is non-convex, <b>in high-dimension</b> or the measurement noise is complicated (e.g., non-Gaussian) the posterior distribution can quickly become intractable to compute analytically.<br><br>
 Additionally, in this <a href="https://www.nature.com/articles/s43586-020-00001-2">review</a> <b>Bayesian statistics and modelling</b> they propose a new cheklist <b>WAMBS-v2</b> to correct the model back and forth:<br><br>
-<blockquote> WAMBS-v2, an updated version of the WAMBS (when to Worry and how to Avoid the Misuse of Bayesian Statistics) checklist.</blockquote><br><br>
+<blockquote> WAMBS-v2, an updated version of the WAMBS (when to Worry and how to Avoid the Misuse of Bayesian Statistics) checklist.</blockquote><br>

 But I thought this checklist may be not so suitable for the problem in image restoration.<br><br>